MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

         :::image type="content" source="./media/experience-specific-guidance/notebook-reconnect-to-ado-repo.png" alt-text="Screenshot showing notebook reconnected to ADO repo.":::

-    1. Click the Source control button.
-Then click the relevant branch of the repo.
-Then click update all.
+    1. Select the Source control button.
+Then select the relevant branch of the repo.
+Then select **Update all**.
 The original notebook will appear.

         :::image type="content" source="./media/experience-specific-guidance/notebook-source-control-update-all.png" alt-text="Screenshot showing how to update all notebooks on a branch.":::